 Footprint in leading biotech hubs

-The global headquarters is in Stockholm, Sweden, and the U.S. headquarters in Waltham, Massachusetts, outside of Boston.
-In addition, the company has an office in Los Altos, California, outside of San Francisco.
+The headquarters is in Stockholm, Sweden, and a U.S. office in Waltham, Massachusetts, outside of Boston.
 We also have a modern pre-clinical drug development facility in Solna, outside Stockholm, Sweden.

-Oncopeptides AB (publ) has approximately 300 coworkers and is listed in the Mid Cap segment on Nasdaq Stockholm with the ticker ONCO.
+Oncopeptides AB (publ) is listed in the Mid Cap segment on Nasdaq Stockholm with the ticker ONCO.